adam3us/adam3us.github.io/about.md

 I have an interest in privacy enhancing technology, electronic cash.

-I am a cypherpunk and believe that positive change in the world is achieved by deploying disruptive technology, that shift the balance of power to the individual, like PGP, Tor, bittorrent, Bitcoin.
+I am a cypherpunk and believe that positive change in the world is achieved by deploying disruptive technologies, that shift the balance of power to the individual, like PGP, Tor, bittorrent, Bitcoin.

 I am co-founder and CEO of [blockstream](http://blockstream.com).